 Fall at Rattlesnake Point

 Fall Into Nature at Rattlesnake Point.
 People travel from near and far just to see the escarpment ignite with fall colours.
 See for yourself and visit Rattlesnake Point in the autumn.
 The views from Buffalo Crag Lookout Point will take your breath away.
 Bring your DSLR to capture the perfect autumn photo, or take a selfie with your family and friends on your phone.
 Tag us on Instagram!
 There are a handful of trails in Rattlesnake Point, at differing levels of difficulty.
-If you want a quicker walk, we recommend to take trails Rabbit Run or Vista Adventure.
+If you want a quicker walk, we recommend Vista Adventure.
 You’ll still get exercise, see amazing views, and have time to visit another park.
 Our furry friends will love joining you for a hike, too!
 The well maintained trails are soothing for paws.
 If you want a day trip to explore two parks, Rattlesnake Point and Crawford Lake, hike the Nassagaweya Canyon trail towards Crawford Lake.
 It’s a worthwhile roundtrip for a day hike: you’ll love the fall colours on your way to the meromictic lake and Iroquoian Village.